-Hiring domestic help such as a childcare provider or housekeeper can be a substantial help in your everyday life.
-However, without the proper research, hiring unqualified and untrustworthy professionals can be a significant risk to you and your belongings.
+Hiring domestic help such as a childcare provider or housekeeper can substantially help your everyday life.
+However, hiring unqualified and untrustworthy professionals can be a significant risk to you and your belongings without the proper research.

 Can You Trust A Housekeeper?

 While you have your housekeepers or cleaning services visit your home while you’re at work or away?
-If so, it is important to understand the credibility of the professional you are welcoming to your home.
+It is essential to understand the credibility of the professional you are welcoming to your home.
 In this article, we’ll discuss our top recommendations for ensuring you can trust your housekeeper.

 Using a service provider from a reputable company

-When beginning your search for hiring a housekeeper, a cleaning services company is a great place to start.
 Local businesses are often priced slightly above independent contractors.
 However, they offer a lot more security for clients and service providers.
-Cleaning services company take the leg work out of hiring, interviewing, and checking references for all employees.
+Cleaning services companies take the leg work out of hiring, interviewing, and checking references for all employees.
 They also offer liability measures like insurance and feedback mechanisms for clients to share feedback on their housekeepers.

 Asking for referrals from friends and family